 Three courses are offered to Year 10 students, they closely follow the Senior Mathematics curriculum.

-Mathematics B is designed to prepare students for the study of Mathematics B in Years 11 and 12, as well as Mathematical Studies (Standard level) in the IB Diploma Programme.
+Mathematics B is designed to prepare students for the study of Mathematics B in Years 11 and 12.
 Mathematics B covers topics such as advanced algebra, trigonometry and co-ordinate geometry with an emphasis on Mathematical applications.

 Mathematics C is designed to extend the top Mathematics students.
-The course covers advanced algebra, trigonometry, co-ordinate geometry and the study of functions as well as extension topics such as surds, matrices and vectors.
+The course covers advanced algebra, trigonometry, co-ordinate geometry and the study of functions as well as some extension topics such as surds, matrices and vectors.
 The emphasis will also be on mathematical applications.
-Students in this course will go on to study Mathematics B (and Mathematics C) for QSA in senior years or Mathematics (Standard Level or Higher) in the IB Diploma.
+Students in this course will go on to study Mathematics B (and Mathematics C) for QSA in senior years or Mathematics (Standard Level) in the IB Diploma.

 Students in Years 11 & 12 at Townsville Grammar School can choose from the following Mathematics subjects:

 Mathematics A is an Authority subject and develops the skills needed to make decisions which affect students' everyday lives, providing a good general background for many areas of tertiary study.
 Topics covered include Managing Money, Data Collection and Presentation, and Maps and Compasses.

 Mathematics B is an Authority subject in which advanced mathematical skills are developed and is designed to raise the students' competence in and confidence with mathematics.
 The subject outline includes topics such as Rates of Change, Periodic Functions and Applications, and Logarithmic Functions and Applications and Statistics.

 Mathematics C gives the students the opportunity to develop their full mathematical potential and is an Authority subject.
 Topics studied include Real and Complex Number Systems, Matrices and Applications of Calculus.